appsmithorg/appsmith-docs/website/docs/reference/widgets/table/inline-editing.md

 ## Update single row

-To update a single row,
+To update a single row, follow these steps:

 1).
 Select **Single row**  from the **Update mode** property.
 This enables the **Save/Discard** column with Save and Discard buttons for executing **onSave** and **onDiscard** events when clicked.